mummer4/mummer/README.md

                 The first set is the longest consistent set of matches and the second set is all other matches.

-        NOTES:
+**Notes:**

-        This program will eventually be rewritten to be interchangeable with 'mgaps', so that it may be plugged into the nucmer or promer pipelines.
+This program will eventually be rewritten to be interchangeable with `mgaps`, so that it may be plugged into the nucmer or promer pipelines.

-   ** mapview **
+###mapview

-        DESCRIPTION:
+**Description:**

-        mapview is a utility program for displaying sequence alignments as provided by MUMmer, nucmer or promer.
+`mapview` is a utility program for displaying sequence alignments as provided by MUMmer, nucmer or promer.
 This program takes the output from these alignment routines and converts it to a FIG, PDF or PS file for visual analysis.
 It can also break the output into multiple files for easier viewing and printing.
 Please refer to "docs/mapview.README" for a more detailed description and explination.

         USAGE:
         mapview  [options]  <coords file>  [UTR coords]  [CDS coords]